Forbearance: Meaning, Definition, Qualification & Example

 03 January 2024

 In the realm of personal finance, unexpected situations can frequently disrupt one's ability to meet financial obligations, including those related to a personal loan.
 Whether due to job loss, medical emergencies, or other unforeseen events, individuals may encounter difficulties in making timely loan payments.
-In such circumstances, forbearance emerges as a crucial lifeline, offering temporary relief and flexibility to borrowers.
+In such circumstances, the forbearance period emerges as a crucial lifeline, offering temporary relief and flexibility to borrowers.

 What is forbearance?